High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 13. Cottage Cheese Pancakes

-A higher protein alternative to regular pancakes.
+A higher protein alternative to traditional pancakes.

 Approximate Protein